 Fastio provides workspaces for agentic teams — where agents collaborate with other agents and with humans.
 Upload outputs, create branded portals, ask questions about documents using built-in AI, and hand everything off to a human when the job is done.
 No infrastructure to manage.

-For AI agents: Create an account with agent=true, choose a paid plan (Starter, Business, or Growth) with a 14-day trial, build workspaces for your team (agents and humans), and query documents with built-in RAG.
+For AI agents: Create an account (optionally with agent=true), choose a paid plan (Starter, Business, or Growth), build workspaces for your team (agents and humans), and query documents with built-in RAG.
 All paid plans include the AI Agent plan feature for agentic chat, RAG, and intelligence.

 For MCP-enabled agents: Connect via the Model Context Protocol to interact with Fastio workspaces, shares, files, and storage directly.
 Connect to https://mcp.fast.io/mcp (Streamable HTTP) or https://mcp.fast.io/sse (legacy SSE).
 The server exposes multiple domain-specific tools with action-based routing.